 Each candidate for admission is reviewed individually with careful consideration given to academic records, and the ability to benefit from and contribute to the opportunities offered at the university.
-Warner Pacific University complies with federal and state requirements for non-discrimination on the basis of handicap, sex, race, color, national or ethnic origin in admission and access to its programs and activities.
+Warner Pacific University complies with federal and state requirements for nondiscrimination on the basis of handicap, sex, race, color, national or ethnic origin in admission and access to its programs and activities.
 Warner Pacific University reserves the right to deny admission to any applicant when that decision is determined to be in the best interest of the applicant or the institution.
 When a candidate has completed the application process, one of the following decisions will be made::

-- 1. Admission in Good Standing

-- Applicant met all criteria and was admitted in good standing.
+Applicant met all criteria and was admitted in good standing.

-- 2. Admission with Conditions
+2. Admission with Conditions